aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 cdk deploy --all
 ```

-👆 If you are deploying only for local development this will deploy all of the CarbonLake stacks without the CI/CD pipeline.
+👆 If you are deploying only for local development this will deploy all of the Carbon Data Lake stacks without the CI/CD pipeline.
 This is recommended.

 - ⛔️  Advanced User: deploy through CI/CD pipeline with linked repository